 Some visitors prefer to watch from a distance, out of the direct flight path, making Sunset Bar & Grill a popular location for front row seats.
 You can also find a daily flight schedule written in chalk on a surfboard at the base of the beach.
 Sunset Bar & Grill provides free WiFi for customers enjoying their signature Sunset Sangria or a bite to eat.

-The St. Maarten – St. Martin Border Monument is another popular stop while visiting the island and is located a few picturesque miles from Maho Beach.
+Another stop on our cruise travel itinerary was St. Maarten to visit the St. Martin Border Monument.
+This is another popular stop while visiting the island and is located a few picturesque miles from Maho Beach.
 The monument was erected in 1948, celebrating 300 years of the coexistence of St. Maarten and St. Martin.
 Located right off the busy road, visitors carefully stop for the opportunity to pose for a photo between the two countries.

 The French side of the island is home to Orient Beach, known for their breathtaking views of Mont Vernon and Pinel Island, gorgeous blue waters, white sand and of course….their clothing optional policy.
 Orient Beach has earned it’s title as the Caribbean’s most famous beach.